gmtzz/HTML-CSS-Accessibility-Challenge/README.md

 ## Credits

-To complete this assignment, I used activities from Module 1 along with the following resources.
+To complete this assignment, I used activities from Module 1, 50 min session with tutor for guidance on this challenge, along with the following resources.

 MozDevNet.
 (2023, March 29).
 Semantics - MDN web docs glossary: Definitions of web-related terms: MDN.
 MDN Web Docs Glossary: Definitions of Web-related terms | MDN. https://developer.mozilla.org/en-US/docs/Glossary/Semantics